Agenda for the meeting 24th November 2025

 • Register of Interests – Councillors were reminded of the need to update their register of interests.

-• No members disclosed a personal or prejudicial interests in any matter to be discussed at the meeting,
+• No members disclosed a personal interest in any matter to be discussed at the meeting.

 ITEM 3 ACCEPTANCE OF THE MINUTES OF THE MEETING